-We help children, adults and families keep anxiety in check.
+We help children, young people, adults and families keep anxiety in check.

 Anxiety is one of the ways trauma can affect an individual.

 Anxiety symptoms manifest in different ways and include: